shakes76/PatternAnalysis-2023/recognition/alzheimers_snn_s4647936/README.md

 | scikit-learn | 1.0.1       |

 ## 👨‍💻 Usage

+### Preparation:
+Before proceeding, ensure you update the paths in the code files to point to the location where you have downloaded the dataset on your device.

+### 1. Train the Siamese Network:

-To train the Siamese network and visualise the embeddings:
+To train the Siamese network on the provided dataset and obtain embeddings for visualisation:

 `python train.py`

+This will train the Siamese network and save the trained model as `siamese_model.pt`.
+Visualisations such as the t-SNE plot for the Siamese network embeddings will also be generated.

+### 2. Predict with the Trained Models:

-To predict embeddings for a pair of sample images using a trained Siamese network, modify the `predict.py` script with the paths to your sample images and then run:
+To predict embeddings for a pair of sample images using the trained Siamese network, modify the `predict.py` script with the paths to your sample images and run:

-python predict.py
+`python predict.py`

+This will generate embeddings for the provided images and predict their classes using the trained Siamese network.

 ## ✨ Results Summary